-- 1. Complete all admissions requirements to Mississippi Gulf Coast Community College, Jackson County Campus. - 2.
-Pick up an application packet from the office of the Program Director of the Respiratory Care Technology Program or Career and Technical Counselor at the Jackson County Campus. - 3.
-Complete application packets and return to the office of the Career and Technical Counselor no later than 3:00 p.m. on the first Friday in April. - A completed Health Occupations physical examination form is required prior to the first clinical assignment with a TB skin test required every 6 months. - 5.
-Have an interview with Program Director, Director of Clinical Education and/or members of the Respiratory Care Admissions committee. - Be physically and emotionally able to meet the requirements of the program. - 7.
+- 1. Complete all admissions requirements to Mississippi Gulf Coast Community College, Jackson County Campus. - Pick up an application packet from the office of the Program Director of the Respiratory Care Technology Program or Vocational Counselor at the Jackson County Campus. - 3.
+Complete Application packets and drop them off in the office of the Vocational Counselor no later than 3:00 p.m. on the first Friday in April. - Have an interview with Program Director, Director of Clinical Education and/or members of the Respiratory Care Admissions committee. - 5.
+Be physically and emotionally able to meet the requirements of the program. - 6.
 Have a minimum of a 2.0 GPA on prerequisite courses.